Pre-K through Grade 8

 Our core belief is that all people are children of God, are loved by God, and that faith formation can begin at any age.
 We aim to create a loving, safe community where children and youth can be themselves, loved, accepted, and valued as they are.
 We help children and youth to understand that they are each part of God’s story, to care for one another and all of God’s creation, and to begin to develop a lifelong spiritual practice.
 They are invited to explore the mysteries of faith through scripture, tradition, and experience as they develop a personal relationship with God.
 We want them to feel supported by their church as they go about their days and as spiritual transformation and growth happens!

-The infant and toddler room provides a loving and safe space for supervised play while parents take time for restoration and their own personal faith exploration during the 10:30 a.m.
+The infant and toddler room provides a loving and safe space for supervised play, and age-appropriate faith formation while parents take time for restoration and their own personal faith exploration during the 10:30 a.m.
 Sunday worship service.
-Children meet in Room 105, a bright, fresh, and inviting space.
-This safe and comforting environment allows for supervised free play, exploration, and rest.
+Children meet in a bright, fresh, and inviting space.
+This safe and comforting environment allows for supervised free play and an introduction to bible stories.
+Parents may feel free to use this room at any time.
+The worship service is streamed so you do not miss a thing.

 Sunday School (K-8)

 Children join their families and the congregation for 10:30 a.m. worship service for a short period of family togetherness.
 This is an important time for learning about church and for feeling the love and support of the whole congregation.
-Following a brief Bible-based lesson we call, “Words with Children,” the children exit for their classrooms where faith formation begins in engaging and creative formats.
-Children will learn Bible basics, Bible stories, sing, dance, cook, look at and create art projects, pray, build community, learn acceptance, and practice justice through mission projects.
-Our hope is that children will build a faith foundation, build confidence in who they are, and create a safe space for each other
+Following a brief Bible-based lesson we call, “Words with Children,” the children exit for their classroom where faith formation begins in engaging and creative formats.
+Children will learn Bible basics, Bible stories, sing, dance, cook, create art projects, pray, build community, and learn acceptance.
+Our hope is that children will build a faith foundation, build confidence in who they are, and create a safe space for each other.

 FAITH IN ACTION